 Using social media as a testing platform?

 One great way to test out your marketing campaigns early on, and have them be as effective as possible, is to make use of social media sites such as Twitter, Facebook, LinkedIn, and the like.
 Social media enables businesses to share content with their target audience and allows their audience to engage with this content, acting as one big focus group which is easily accessible.
-There are approximately 2.56 billion global mobile social media users, equalling 34% penetration; globally with 1 million new active mobile social users added every day.
+There are approximately 2.56 billion global mobile social media users, equalling 34% penetration. globally with 1 million new active mobile social users added every day.
 And now, 78% of businesses have dedicated teams for their social media.

 Unlike traditional media channels, social media enables marketers to test their messaging in an affordable and effective way.
-By testing your marketing material and creativity through social media, marketers can better understand the effectiveness of a message before investing heavily into it.
+By testing your marketing material and creativity through social media, marketers can better understand the effectiveness of a message before investing heavily in it.

 For example, Twitter, with its limited character space, is the perfect platform for testing email subject lines for newsletters.
 After all, a predominant factor in the click-through-rate on a mail out is the headline used.
 The headline must be interesting and engaging enough that people decide to open the email in good numbers.

 In social media testing, preparation and set up is KEY.
 Businesses must understand what questions they want to have answered and what variables they can test to find these answers.
 It’s also essential to be clear and focused with selected choices.
-There are an unlimited number of variables in social media testing, but too many can confuse the results.
+There is an unlimited number of variables in social media testing, but too many can confuse the results.
 When testing content, it is important to try and separate the variables you are testing.

-Of course when testing on social media, we know the most important thing is to measure our social activities to see what is successful and what isn’t in order to further improve our strategy.
+Of course, when testing on social media, we know the most important thing is to measure our social activities to see what is successful and what isn’t in order to further improve our strategy.

 Google has a comprehensive analytics service that helps track user activity on your website in real-time.
 By setting up UTM codes you are able to track all ads driven to your site.
 Within a matter of minutes, you can have Google Analytics set up to tell you, among other things, the number of daily visits to your site, the demographics of your users, how they got to your site, how long they stay, and which content is the most and least popular.